artsy/Artsy-UILabels/README.md

 [![Build Status](https://travis-ci.org/artsy/Artsy-UILabels.svg)](https://travis-ci.org/artsy/Artsy-UILabels)

-This is our styled UILabel subclasses repo, it relies on the Artsy+UIFonts which is an internal project.
+This is our styled UILabel subclasses repo.
+There is an expectation that you will include either Artsy+UIFonts, or Artsy+OSSUIFonts in your Podfile.
 You can get a sense of how we do view based tests by checking the tests, and the results.

 ## Usage